hyperspy/hyperspy/doc/user_guide/tools.rst

 .. versionadded:: 1.1
-The second, uses the :py:meth:`~.signals.eds.linear_bin` to rebin the data, by a given ratio., or list of ratios.
-These can also be non-integers and less than one in order to 'up-sample'. e.g:
+The second, uses the :py:meth:`~.signals.eds.linear_bin` to rebin the data, by a given ratio, or list of ratios.
+These can also be non-integers and less than one in order to 'up-sample', for example:

 .. code-block:: python